 On a more controversial note, he had decreed in 1865 that the services of the Church of England should conform to the Book of Common Prayer and that Presbyterian practices, traditionally tolerated in the colony, should be eliminated from the church.
 Although his decree earned him the charge of high churchmanship from evangelical clergymen, he dismissed these critics with the argument that there was no better way to worship God than in the manner prescribed by the Church of’ England.
 His actions caused some enmity within the church in the short term, but they eventually benefited it.
 Stressing the church’s unique services and practices distinguished it from the other Protestant churches and helped to build a strong sense of identity.

 Machray also reorganized the native missions, long in disarray under his predecessor.
-It was his intention someday to create a native church with Europeans acting only as supervisors.
+It was his intention someday to create an indigenous church with Europeans acting only as supervisors.
 Meanwhile, he tried to place more of his experienced missionaries in the field and enraged some when he ordered them from their comfortable berths at Red River to outlying mission stations.
-He lamented the lower pay that native missionaries such as Henry Budd* and James Settee were forced to accept from the CMS and he criticized British missionaries for treating them as inferior.
-He never succeeded in creating a native clergy on any significant scale; missions and residential schools continued to be manned primarily by Europeans.
-Like other missionaries, he failed to comprehend that, for potential native missionaries, inclusion in the church required cultural assimilation as well.
+He lamented the lower pay that native missionaries such as Henry Budd* and James Settee were forced to accept from the CMS, and he criticized British missionaries for treating them as inferior.
+He never succeeded in creating a native clergy on any significant scale; missions and residential schools [see Allen Patrick Willie*] continued to be manned primarily by Europeans.
+Like other missionaries, he failed to comprehend that, for potential indigenous missionaries, inclusion in the church required cultural assimilation as well.